jeromerg/NVisitor/README.md

 For each algorithm that you need, you declare a director.
 A director is a class that:

 - Identifies the algorithm
-- Configures the visitor set
+- Configures the set of visitors, that visit the nodes
 - Stores the visit-state while visiting the nodes

 Example: